-On June 4th 1994, Victor Prime Drips enlisted into The U.S.Army in Chicago for a period of three years.
-He stated that he was 22years and 4 months old a Labourer by trade and that he was born in Malone, Iowa.
+The U.S. Army Register of Enlistment 1794 – 1914 tells us that on June 4th 1994, Victor Prime Drips enlisted into The U.S.Army in Chicago for a period of three years.
+He stated that he was 22 years and 4 months old, a Labourer by trade and that he was born in Malone, Iowa.

 He was assigned to the 4th Infantry and discharged on December 26th 1898 at Fort Sheridan, Illanois.
 Remarks on discharge ….PVT, Very Good.

-The 1910 Census shows us that Victor was living in Elvira, Buffalo with his Brother, Joseph H. Drips who was the Head of the household, Victor is shown as an Emloyee and Partner.
-He is shown to be 34 years of age.
+The 1910 Census records Victor living in Elvira, Buffalo with his Brother, Joseph H. Drips who was the Head of the household.
+Victor was listed as an Employee and Partner.
+He was shown to be 34 years of age.

 I found two Public family Trees on Ancestry.co.uk in the name of the Bergmann Family tree and The Pelham Tree.

 I contacted Jean from the Bergmann Tree and she advised me that some of the information came from the Pelham Tree.
 She is happy for me to share the photographs and information on this page.

 Victor Prime Drips married Luella B Greely on 5th August 1914.
 She had a previous husband called Roy Walter Sherman who she married on 18th October 1906, they divorced on 7th September 1911.